The ICS transition: your questions answered

 1. Will this have an impact on the jobs of members working in provider trusts?

 The full impact of the legislation is not yet known, as it could change while going through the legislative process and subsequent interpretation.
-Where a job involves doing work which will transfer to the statutory NHS ICS body, there is likely to be an impact.
+Where a job involves doing work which will transfer to the statutory NHS Integrated Care Board (ICB), there is likely to be an impact.

 2. I am seconded from a CCG to do work in the ICS.
 How will this impact me?